cansyl/CROssBAR/COVID-19_KGs/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

 - Large-scale COVID-19 graph can be loaded to the local version of Cytoscape using the files provided (please see below for more details).
-The graph can also be interactivly displayed via the CROssBAR web-service using this [link](https://crossbar.kansil.org/covid-19.php).
+The graph can also be interactively displayed via the CROssBAR web-service using this [link](https://crossbar.kansil.org/covid-19.php).

 **The finalized  large-scale COVID-19 KG includes 1,289 nodes (i.e., genes/proteins, drugs/ compounds, pathways, diseases/phenotypes, and organisms) and 6,743 edges (i.e., various types of relations).**